 Ventilation is crucial for preventing dampness, which can attract wood-eating insects and encourage decay.
 “You want the bugs to crawl in,” says Andrew Curtis, an exterior restoration specialist, “and you want them to crawl back out.”

 Skirting aprons usually have ventilated panels that are hung, hinged, or tacked to the framing or bandboard.
 Clever ones are designed so at least one panel is removable for access to underneath the porch.

 The balustrade is an assemblage consisting of top and bottom rails and the connecting vertical balusters.
 Balustrades are especially vulnerable to weather, given the structure’s position at the edge of the porch.
 When rebuilding a balustrade, copy or approximate the sloping profile of the top rail so that it sheds water easily.

-Match joinery details as closely as possible too, and cut new pieces from wood of comparable quality, preferably of the same species.
+- Match joinery details as closely as possible too, and cut new pieces from wood of comparable quality, preferably of the same species.
 Rails, balusters, and any decorative component should interlock soundly, like a three-dimensional puzzle.

 - For rails spanning more than 8', place one or two small, painted support blocks between the bottom rail and the porch floor.

 Restoring the ornate porch on the Judge William D. Fenton House, a Queen Anne on the National Register of Historic Places, in Portland, Oregon, posed a series of construction challenges for the team from Full Circa Inc. The floorboards were rotted, supporting joists had separated from the decking, and many of the intricate fretwork panels were damaged beyond repair.